d2l-ai/d2l-en/chapter_attention-mechanisms/attention-cues.md

 # Attention Cues
 :label:`sec_attention-cues`

-First and foremost,
-thank you for your attention
+Thank you for your attention
 to this book.
 Attention is a scarce resource: at the moment